blockchain-unica/rosetta-smart-contracts/contracts/upgradeableProxy/readme.md

 with the address of the Caller contract as an argument.
 - **TheProxy.upgradeTo** allows the user to pass the address of the new implementation of Logic.

-## Expected Features
+## Required functionalities
+- Contract update
-- Abort conditions
+- Transaction revert
-- (External) contract call
+- Contract-to-contract call
 - Check if sender is contract
-- Context-preserving call
+- Delegate call
 - Dynamic data structures

 ## Implementations

 - **Solidity/Ethereum**: the implementation is adapted from the ERC1967 Openzeppelin implementation.
 It uses low-level instructions for memory accessing and forwarding the message to the Logic.
 - **Anchor/Solana**: Solana natively supports upgradability of contracts and requires no proxy.
 - **Aiken/Cardano**: cannot be implemented.
 - **PyTeal/Algorand**: Algorand natively supports upgradability of contracts and requires no proxy.